TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - Update the search functionality UI [Done]

-    - Fix the add Student and Uni Layout [Done]
+    - Fix all text inputs to replace the keyboard Newline with Next [Done]
-    - Fix Item Navigator selection color [Done]
     - Fix Admin Panel drop shadow clipping issues [Done]
     - Fix Color on primary [Done]
+    - Fix input fields not being a single line [Done]
+    - Fix Item Navigator selection color [Done]
+    - Fix light and dark modes not working properly [Done]
+    - Fix light and dark mode not saving after closing the app [Done]
     - Fix Posts layout (the poster part should be more defined)
     - Fix the fields on dark mode going dark as well [Done]
-    - Fix All text inputs to replace the keyboard Newline with Next [Done]
+    - Fix the add Student and Uni Layout [Done]
-    - Fix light and dark modes not working properly [Done]
+    - Fix the fields color mismatch and darkness [Done]
-    - Fix light and dark mode not saving after closing the app [Done]
+    - Fix the login Function and updating it [Done]
-    - Fix input fields not being a single line [Done]
     - Fix the signupActivity after the change of the xml [Done]
-    - Fix the fields color mismatch and darkness [Done]
     - Fix the settings profile mask [Done]
-    - Fix the UI text colors [Done]
     - Fix the signup XML and add university and club, club being optional and university being required.
 [Done]
+    - Fix the UI text colors [Done]

 =======================================================================================